projectcalico/calico/reference/architecture/overview.md

 ---
 title: Calico architecture
-description: Understand the Calico components and the basics of BGP networking
+description: Understand the Calico components and the basics of BGP networking.
 canonical_url: '/reference/architecture/index'
 ---